TarlacAdmin/hms-api/README.md

 ## Running Tests

 1. Install Postman for PCs/Mac (or use Postman for Web https://web.postman.co/)
-2. Import the `HMS API.postman_collection.json` file from the repository
+2. Import the `Tarlac Hospital Management System (API).postman_collection.json` file from the repository
-3. Click the "HMS API" collection name and update the following on the "Variables" tab: - `base_url`: `localhost:5000` or `HMS_TEST_API_URL` - `token`: retrieved when you login via the HMS API
+3. Click the "Tarlac Hospital Management System (API)" collection name and update the following on the "Variables" tab: - `base_url`: `localhost:5000` or `HMS_TEST_API_URL` - `token`: retrieved when you login via the Tarlac Hospital Management System (API)

 ## User Registration (new API user)